NAVADMC/ADSM/README.md

 There are a few things to note about the settings of this project.

 1. The 'settings' file will attempt to detect where to create the workspace directory.
-   1. It first looks to see if there is a user defined workspace in a 'settings.ini' file.
+   1. It first looks to see if there is a user defined workspace in a 'workspace.ini' file.
    1. If not, it will take the path as defined in either 'development_settings' or 'production_settings' (depending on which is used).
    1. If still not defined, it will find the User's Home directory and place the workspace there.
 1. There are 'development_settings' and a reference 'production_settings'.